aidenybai/million/README.md

 Looking for the docs?
 Check the [documentation](https://million.js.org) out.

+Want to talk to the community?
+Hop in our [Slack](https://join.slack.com/t/slack-rli2608/shared_invite/zt-12alg8z77-rTt4~xuSJvLKA9Om8Mw_pg) and share your ideas and what you've build with Million.

 Have a question about Million?
-Post it on the [GitHub Discussions](https://github.com/aidenybai/million/discussions) and ask the community for help.
+Join our [Slack](https://join.slack.com/t/slack-rli2608/shared_invite/zt-12alg8z77-rTt4~xuSJvLKA9Om8Mw_pg) or post it on the [GitHub Discussions](https://github.com/aidenybai/million/discussions) and ask the community for help.

 Find a bug?
 Head over to our [issue tracker](https://github.com/aidenybai/million/issues) and we'll do our best to help.
 We love pull requests, too!